scientific-python/blog.scientific-python.org/content/posts/scipy/qmc-basics/index.md

 But there is more!
 Another great use of QMC is to sample arbitrary distributions.
-In SciPy 1.8, there are new classes of [samplers](https://scipy.github.io/devdocs/reference/stats.sampling.html) that allow to sample from any custom distribution.
-And it happens that some of these methods can use QMC with a `qrvs` method:
+In SciPy 1.8, there are new classes of [samplers](https://scipy.github.io/devdocs/reference/stats.sampling.html) that allow you to sample from any custom distribution.
+And some of these methods can use QMC with a `qrvs` method:

 - [NumericalInversePolynomial](https://scipy.github.io/devdocs/reference/generated/scipy.stats.sampling.NumericalInversePolynomial.html)